When is Ivrea Carnival?

 The tyrant had created a law that meant he had the right to spend the first night with every bride in the city.
 However, Violetta rebelled against the Conte, and on her wedding night she chopped of his head and waved it triumphantly from the balcony.

-This act sparked a huge rebellion in Ivrea that ended the hated Biandrate family rule and expelled the family from the city, which then became governed as a free municipality.
+This act sparked a huge rebellion in Ivrea that ended the towns oppression and the hated Biandrate family rule being destoryed.
+The town expelled the family from the city, which then became governed as a free municipality.

 Protesting with Beans

-Originally beans were thrown to symbolise the contempt the poor had, because it was said that the evil Tyrant only provided poor families with just two measly pot of beans twice a year to starve of their hunger.
+The origins of the Battle of Oranges began when beans were thrown to symbolise the contempt the poor felt due to an evil Tyrant that ruled over the town and only provided poor families with just two measly pot of beans twice a year to starve of their hunger.

 Hence, the beans were thrown to express their outrage at such an offensive gesture.
 Over the years this evolved, and people started to throw sugared almonds, confetti and flowers.